-Blogger: Simon, postdoctoral Parkinson’s researcher and president of his Parkinson’s UK support branch
+Blogger: Simon Stott, postdoctoral Parkinson’s researcher and president of his Parkinson’s UK support branch

 Topics covered: trying to digest gut research; improving patient education; wearable tech 4 Parkinson’s; stress and Parkinson’s disease; old dogs new tricks, repurposing drugs for Parkinson’s; and milestones in Parkinson’s disease research and discovery.

 Topics covered: lower protein meals, losing your sense of smell and taste, selection of recipes and gardening posts, staying connected to your partner, foot stretches and exercises, balance, urinary urgency, getting dressed, exercise, staying positive, learning to fall, participating in clinical trials, tech tools for PD, meditation, and more.